heynemann/pyccuracy/docs/source/actions/textbox/04_textbox_contains_text.rst

 Raises
 ------
-Raises ActionFailedError if the textbox does not contain the expected text.
+Raises ActionFailedError if the textbox's text does not contain the expected text.
 This Exception is captured by Pyccuracy to assert that the test failed.

 Examples